What’s in Store for the Housing Market in 2023?

 According to the National Association of Home Builders, new home starts are expected to rise by 2.0 per cent, reaching 667,000 in 2023.
 The number is set to increase compared to previous years, and this will bode well for the overall housing market.
 The outlook for next year and beyond is positive.
 As the labour market improves, workers will have more funds available to purchase homes and other big-ticket items.

 Housing affordability is a major concern in the United States, but there are many ways the market can change.
 As long as housing prices stay high, wages cannot and should not rise.
 The Federal Reserve’s monetary policy also has a role to play in the housing market.
-If the Fed continues to raise interest rates and the amount of liquidity in the system decreases, housing prices could fall more.
+If the Fed continues to lower interest rates and the amount of liquidity in the system increase, the housing market will likely get a major boost in home sales.

 Small builders remain cash-flow positive, while large builders have higher leverage than a year ago.
 Despite a well-documented housing shortage, builders should be eager to take on more housing inventory.
 The outlook for 2023 is for continued, gradual growth.
 The housing market will continue to thrive through 2023 as demographic trends support continued demand for housing.